 Most of my cooking here at Camphill actually involves pulling together a quick lunch from the various odds and ends from the past week’s meals.
 Even though I am sometimes struck with a stab of panic or frustration when I first survey the array of jars of this-and-that I have to work with, I actually enjoy the creative challenge of finding a way to transform the random assortment of leftovers into a cohesive meal.
 Admittedly, some weeks I end up with a more balanced and appealing meals than others.
 Occasionally, I end up with dishes I am downright excited and proud of.
 Here is a sampling of some of the more noteworthy.
 Might even be worth planning for leftovers, just to make some of these again!

 1. “Shortcut” Scalloped Potatoes: Thanks to Kristin, from Yellow Bliss Road, for sharing her grandmother’s brilliantly simple method of making scalloped potatoes.
-With leftover boiled potatoes from the previous week’s “papas en chaqueta con salsa de pepa,” and the remnants of an amazing cheese sauce (I will have to get the recipe), it couldn’t be quicker, easier, or more delicious to make this delightful comfort food.
+With leftover boiled potatoes from the previous week’s “papas en chaqueta con salsa de pepa,” and the remnants of an amazing cheese sauce (from what I could gather, the secret is sauteed onion and mustard powder), it couldn’t be quicker, easier, or more delicious to make this delightful comfort food.
 Sorry I don’t have more precise measurements, since I was just using what I had available, and I thinned the leftover sauce with a fair amount of milk as I heated it in order to make it pourable and to stretch it far enough to cover all the potatoes.
 Check out the original recipe for more of a sense of ratios, especially if you are making it from scratch.

 “Shortcut” Scalloped Potatoes